 - Add all the ingredients (except those for the glaze) to your slow cooker.
 Top up with 1 litre water to cover the gammon and cook on low for 4½-5 hours or on high for 2½-3 hours – or until the internal temperature reads 68°C on a thermometer.
 Turn the gammon halfway through cooking if you like, but it’s not essential (see Know-how for how to cook in the oven).

 - Heat the oven to 200ºC fan/gas 6.
 Remove the gammon from the cooking broth and put on a baking tray lined with foil.
 Mix together the glaze ingredients and brush all over the gammon.
 Cook the meat in the oven for 15 20 minutes, basting with the glaze 2-3 more times, until caramelised.
 Leave the gammon to rest for 30 minutes in a warm spot before slicing.
-Serve with rice and stir-fried greens, or in bao buns.
+Serve with rice and stir-fried greens, or in bao buns (see Tips).

 Nutrition